the-turing-way/the-turing-way/book/website/collaboration/easyway/sc3_using_more_github_features.md

 * Here you will find other file recommendations that you can add in your repo.
 These files are useful when working with collaborators or members in your community.
 Specifically, look at ‘contributing’ and ‘description’.
-* Whenever possible, add a few lines as ‘code of conduct’ to make your project welcoming and inclusive for others Other interesting things to look at are “Contributors” (those who contribute to your project), “Traffic” (who and when visits your project page), and “Commits” (a timeline and number of commits made on your project).
+* Whenever possible, add a few lines as ‘code of conduct’ to make your project welcoming and inclusive for others.
+* Other interesting things to look at are “Contributors” (those who contribute to your project), “Traffic” (who and when visits your project page), and “Commits” (a timeline and number of commits made on your project).

 ## Explore ‘Projects’ features of Github
 Project boards on GitHub help you organize and prioritize your work.